 Developers and publishers shouldn’t have to wait for disability advocates to come to them with ideas and fixes for inclusion as both characters and players

-“It’s important to remember that in-game representation doesn’t mean much if that creation… didn’t include input from real-life members of that community,” Ethan said.
+“It’s important to remember that in-game representation doesn’t mean much if that creation… didn’t include input from real-life members of that community,” Goss-Alexander said.
 As a game designer, including “a diverse set of characters” is important to them.
-But unlike mainstream developers, Ethan approaches disabled people from the beginning, rather than waiting for feedback after the fact.
+But unlike mainstream developers, Goss-Alexander approaches disabled people from the beginning, rather than waiting for feedback after the fact.
 “If I never put a brown-haired white man into a game I create,” they add, “I’d be fine with that.”

 Disabled gamers should have the chance to experience meaningful representation as often as non-disabled gamers do.
-Yet developers seem reluctant to create inclusive games—or even acknowledge the population of consumers and players who deviate from what Ethan calls “an endless stream of brown-haired white males.”
+Yet developers seem reluctant to create inclusive games—or even acknowledge the population of consumers and players who deviate from what Goss-Alexander calls “an endless stream of brown-haired white males.”
 Individuals with disabilities make up 20 percent of the population, and our world is a richly diverse one, but we’ve seen game after game heralded as “innovative” only to find that they feature the same white, cishet, abled protagonists we’re already more than familiar with.
 Even in a society driven by capitalism, we can’t brush off this commitment to homogeneity as just what the market demands when the modern market is just as Brown and female as it is white and male.
 When it comes to inclusion and accessibility, there’s a startling lack of imagination in a field driven by it—and if developers won’t commit to change from within, they’ll see their audience turn elsewhere for innovation.